Skip Navigation LinksBabyFoodSafety

 • Lead adds up in the body over time, so it is important to reduce lead exposure from all sources.

-ā€‹What is California doing about this?
+What is California doing about this?

-ā€‹California passed AB 899, which requires baby foods to be tested for lead and other heavy metals and the results of those tests to be made publicly available.
+California passed AB 899, which requires baby foods to be tested for lead and other heavy metals and the results of those tests to be made publicly available.

 • Starting January 1, 2024, manufacturers of baby food sold or distributed in California will be required to test a representative sample of the final baby food product for toxic elements (lead, cadmium, arsenic, and mercury) at least once per month.

-• Beginning January 1, 2025, manufacturers of baby food that is sold, manufactured, delivered, held, or offered for sale in California will be requiredā€‹ to provide specified information to consumers, including making publicly available on its website the name and level of each toxic element present in each production aggregate of the final baby food product.ā€‹ā€‹
+• Beginning January 1, 2025, manufacturers of baby food that is sold, manufactured, delivered, held, or offered for sale in California will be required to provide specified information to consumers, including making publicly available on its website the name and level of each toxic element present in each production aggregate of the final baby food product.

 What is the Food and Drug Administration (FDA) doing about this?

-ā€‹FDA announced action levels for lead in categories of processed baby foods as part of their campaign Closer to Zero.
+FDA announced action levels for lead in categories of processed baby foods as part of their campaign Closer to Zero.
 The campaign seeks to reduce exposure to lead, arsenic, cadmium, and mercury to the lowest levels possible in foods eaten by babies and young children.
-It includes food packaged in jars, pouches, tubs, and boxes that are intended for babies and young children less than two years old.
+The guidance covers packaged processed foods for babies and young children less than two years of age. this includes foods in jars, pouches, tubs or boxes and may include ready-to-eat foods such as purees, as well as semi-prepared foods such as dry infant cereals.

 • 10 parts per billion (ppb) for fruits, vegetables (excluding single-ingredient root vegetables), mixtures (including grain and meat-based mixtures), yogurts, custards/puddings and single-ingredient meats.